Eng4SJ/Scabbard/readme.md

 ## Background

 Female-presenting internet denizens commonly have to deal with a continuous influx of undesired images of male genitalia on any website that allows interuser interaction, spanning social networks like Facebook and Twitter and Snapchat to dating sites like Tinder and OkCupid.
 The images are not sent in aspiration of sex, but more realistically as a means of forcing themself into the space of the recipient, demanding their attention and time, even if only to be blocked, reported, and banned.
-Unwanted dick pics are a member of a more general form of harassment and bullying by the sending of images the sender expects with upset the recipient including, for example, sending nazi imagery to jewish people, extreme gore from their apartheid to pro-palestinian activists, and mutilated fetuses to pregnant women considering or planning abortion.
+Unwanted dick pics are one member of a more general form of harassment and bullying by the sending of images the sender expects with upset the recipient including, for example, sending nazi imagery to jewish people, extreme gore from their apartheid to pro-palestinian activists, and mutilated fetuses to pregnant women considering or planning abortion.

 Despite immense advances in image recognition in recent years, the common response accross all major technosocial platforms has been a complete failure to address the problem preemptively, at best banning the senders.
 Commonly recipients are left with requesting help from police, who fail to address the problem because they don't understand the tech, the sender's location is unknown, or it is ostensibly not their jurisdiction.

 ## Objective